abo-al-magd-404/abo-al-magd-404/README.md

 ### Thanks for visiting my profile!

-*"Great software isn't just about making things work — it's about building solutions that are clean, scalable, and built to last."*
+**"Building software that is clean, scalable, and built to last."**

 </div>